tantan974/mnp-club.github.io/README.md

 **Overall:** It's... coming along, Slowly.
 The dark mode header bug is mocking me(hope no one notices but its hard to miss).
 But hey, hover effects.

 ---
+## Progress till the third (second) commit

+**Current Status:**
+*   Finished two additional table based webpages (chronicles and events).

+**Process:**
+1. Updated the stylesheet for tables using pastel-ish, aesthetic colors because the old one didn't pass the vibe check.
+2. Implemented **even more hover animations**, this time I toyed with increasing the font when user hovers over a table cell, doesn't look that great but works.
+3. The dark mode button wasn't converting black font to white for some reason so I fixed that somehow.

+**Overall:** I'm confident I'll get this thing finished.
+---